Should you take the ACT or Digital SAT?

 Do you feel confident in reading and interpreting graphs and tables?

 The ACT includes a science analysis section that tests students’ ability to analyze and interpret graphs and charts.
-If you have strengths in data analysis, the ACT may be the correct choice for you.
+If you have strengths in data analysis, then the ACT may be the correct choice for you.

 The ACT includes a science analysis section that tests students’ ability to analyze and interpret graphs and charts.
-The SAT does not include a science analysis section, though its verbal section tests some data analysis.
-Overall, if you are less confident in data analysis, the SAT may be the correct choice for you.
+The SAT does not include a science analysis section, though its Verbal section tests some data analysis.
+Overall, if you are less confident in data analysis, then the SAT may be the correct choice for you.

 *Note that the science section will become optional for National online tests starting in spring 2025 and for school-day tests in spring 2026.
-Overall, if you are less confident in data analysis, then refer to the following points of consideration when choosing between the ACT without Science or the SAT.
+Overall, if you are less confident in data analysis, then refer to the following points of consideration when choosing between preparing to sit for the ACT without Science or the SAT.

 Yes (Spring 2025)